warthog618/ccronexpr/README.md

 Timezones
 ---------

 This implementation does not support explicit timezones handling.
-By default all dates are processed as UTC (GMT) dates without timezone infomation.
+By default, all dates are processed as UTC (GMT) dates without timezone information.

 To use local dates (current system timezone) instead of GMT compile with `-DCRON_USE_LOCAL_TIME`, example: